bfops/HaskellGuide/README.markdown

     import MyModule (export1)

+Omitting an import list will cause all of the exports the module to be imported:

+    import MyModule

 If we don't like a module's name, we can choose to rename it

     import MyModule as IHateYourStupidModule (export1)

-Omitting an import list will cause all of the items in the module to be imported:

-    import MyModule

 We can also choose to import a module, but leave little pieces out: